Delta Squadron (video game)

-Delta Squadron is a 1983 video game published by Nexa Corporation.
+Delta Squadron is an Apple II video game published in 1983 by Nexa Corporation.

 Gameplay

 Delta Squadron is a game in which the player is the Squadron Commander of the Legion Alliance who is directing small space fighter craft to destroy the Main Power Induction Inverter of the enemy Cetusites.

 Reception

 James A. McPherson reviewed the game for Computer Gaming World, and stated that "Delta Squadron is a strategic space war game for those people who are tired of the text and colored-grid games."